 Have you ever been the victim of a crime, been caught in a disaster, or found yourself unable to pay a bill?
 What about any number of other less-than-ideal situations?
 I hope not.
-If you're like many of us though, your security, safety, and preparedness, all parts of your Mind4Survival, have been challenged.
+If you’re like many of us, though, your security, safety, and preparedness have been challenged.

 Unfortunately, I’ve been caught in all those events and personally know how much they stink.
 What stinks, even more, is that I am an educated and trained professional who could have avoided them but didn’t.
 Why didn’t I?
 Well, in the military, we called it taking the path of least resistance.
 The post-military world calls it being lazy.
 In a nutshell, I knew what to do to make myself more secure but didn’t.
 I had a Mind4Survival but ignored it.
 Sadly, because I was lazy about my security, finances, etc., I paid the price.
 Because of those experiences, I’ve made it my mission to help you avoid taking the path of least resistance.
 We’re starting that purpose, the mission to put you on the right track, right here and now.

 Not too many years ago, I received one of those phone calls that no one wants to hear.
 The call from my roommate, telling me that my home was robbed.
 Not only was my house robbed, but my safe full of family heirlooms and other personally priceless and irreplaceable valuables were gone.
 It was wheeled out the front door and forever lost.
 The culprit, in this case, was a paroled, career criminal.
 He had just served a laughable two-year prison sentence for breaking into and robbing over two hundred homes.
 In the thirty-some days following his release, he managed to ransack the lives of 60 other families.